Owner of Napier restaurant Golden Spring fined $30k for treatment of workers

 A second determination penalised an Auckland flooring company for a similar amount for breaching all minimum employment standards.

-Modern Floor and Wall Limited and its owner Srinivas Panuganti each received fines for breaches against two employees.
+Modern Floor and Wall Ltd and its owner Srinivas Panuganti each received fines for breaches against two employees.
+Of the $25,000 fine dished out by the ERA, the company was ordered to pay $15,000 and Panuganti to pay $10,000.

+Lumsden said the penalties also covered the employees "basically having to pay to have their job" - asked to pay a "premium" to the director to retain their employment.

-Lumsden said it was good to see the ERA was holding not only companies but directors personally culpable for penalties.
+He said it was good to see the ERA was holding not only companies but directors personally culpable for penalties.

+"Businesses should not be making profit at the expense of their employees," Lumsden said.

 "Every employer needs to keep wage, time, holiday and leave records to ensure they meet all minimum standards, and where these are not in place the Inspectorate can and will impose fines."

-MBIE encouraged anyone who has information about minimum standards not being met to phone the Ministry's service centre on 0800 20 90 20.
+MBIE encouraged anyone who has information about minimum standards not being met to phone the ministry's service centre on 0800 20 90 20.